 - Setting up your Default Terminal

 As Windows is not a "Unix-Like" operating system, getting access to a functional terminal requires some additional steps.
 There are several different options, listed in order of preference.

 The Ubuntu Terminal and Windows Subsystem for Linux require administrative privileges to enable and install them.
 If your institution has not given you such privileges, consider using another option such as MobaXTerm Portable Edition (see below).

 This is the most functional replication of a Unix terminal available on Windows, and allows users to follow the same set of instructions given to Mac/Linux users.
 It may be necessary to enable Windows Subsystem for Linux (WSL) first.

 MobaXterm can be downloaded from here.
-The portable edition will allow you to use MobaXterm without needing root privileges, however it introduces several bugs so we highly recommend using the installer edition if you have administrator privileges on your workstation or if your institution's IT team supports MobaXTerm.
+The portable edition will allow you to use MobaXterm without needing administrator privileges, however it introduces several bugs so we highly recommend using the installer edition if you have administrator privileges on your workstation or if your institution's IT team supports MobaXTerm.

 Using a Virtual Machine

 In order to avoid the problems of using a Windows environment, it may be advisable to install a Linux Virtual machine.
 This may be advantageous in other ways as many elements of scientific computing require a Linux environment, also it can provide a more user friendly place to become familiar with command line use.

 There are multiple free options when it comes to VM software.
 We recommend Oracle VirtualBox.